ulises-jeremias/dotfiles/.github/CONTRIBUTING.md

 1. Fork the dotfiles repository.
 2. Create a new branch for each feature or improvement.
-3. Send a pull request from each feature branch to the **develop** branch.
+3. Send a pull request from each feature branch to the **master** branch.

 It is very important to separate new features or improvements into separate feature branches, and to send a pull request for each branch.
 This allows us to review and pull in new features or improvements individually.